fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 In January we visited the Tramway theatre and checked out two exhibitions.
 The first was [a selection of works by Glasgow artist Norman Gilbert](https://www.tramway.org/event/4abdfe69-2eea-4921-a9f4-aee500f041af), and the second the installation [The Rumble of a Tireless Land](https://www.tramway.org/event/d0c95f0d-cec7-4467-beed-aef300fb7d34) by Iza Tarasewicz.

-In July I saw [Moorcroft at the Tron](https://www.tron.co.uk/shows/moorcroft-2/) theatre.
+In July I went to [Banksy’s _Cut and run_ exhibition](https://fuzzylogic.me/posts/banksy-at-goma/) at the GOMA, which I loved.
+Later that month I saw the excellent [Moorcroft at the Tron](https://www.tron.co.uk/shows/moorcroft-2/) theatre.

 In September I went to the Armadillo to see the updated version of The Celtic Story with Marty and Michael (with thanks to Gillian for the tickets).
 I had first seen this thirty years previous and it was nice to revisit the club’s history.